 Private Client section of Chartered Institute of Legal Executives

 How I work

-“My clients are very important to me and as well as guiding them through the legal process I strive to provide a supportive service during what can be a very difficult time as often clients will come to see me when there has been a life changing event in their own lives.
+“My clients are very important to me and as well as guiding them through the legal process I strive to provide a supportive service during what can be a very difficult time; clients often come to see me when there has been a life changing event in their own lives.
 I aim to work together with the client to achieve the right outcome for them.
-I have a motto that a client should be for life and by that I mean I would like to forge strong relationships with my clients providing an excellence service where they will feel confident in instructing me in the future should the need arise as their lives evolve.
+I have a motto that a client should be for life and by that I mean I would like to forge strong relationships with my clients providing an excellent service where they will feel confident in instructing me in the future should the need arise as their lives evolve.

 I acknowledge that sometimes it won’t be possible for clients to come and see me and am happy to provide home visits where required.”

 - Intestacy with no apparent next of kin